~Bad Habits, Troubleshooting, Reeds P.1~

 What happens most of the time is the student either uses the thumb octave key for the half-hole notes, or the half-hole for the thumb octave key notes.
 If their reed is easy enough, they MIGHT be able to get away with it, but I can usually hear it.
 If they are using the thumb octave key on a half-hole note, the note will probably crack or come out an octave too low.
 If they are using the half-hole for a thumb octave key note, the note will probably sound airy or fuzzy.
 If the student forgets to use the side octave key on the high notes, the notes will either crack or come out an octave too low.

-Solution-- this one is just a woodshed problem.
+-- this one is just a woodshed problem.
 They just have to practice playing the notes with their corresponding octave mechanism.

 Sliding or lifting the half-hole-- The first finger of the left hand should act as a hinge on the half hole.
 Most students will either slide it up and down, or actually lift it off the key and place it on the half-hole.
 Both of these habits just require too much movement and will slow the player's technique down.

-Solution-- I actually take a pen and draw a vertical line down the center of the pad of this finger.
+-- I actually take a pen and draw a vertical line down the center of the pad of this finger.
 Tell the player to put this line on the line that separates the main part of the key from the half-hole, and use this connection like a hinge.
 They can "swing" it up for regular play and "swing" it down for the half hole.

 Head position-- The angle of the oboe to the body of the player is a small concern, but one that needs to be addressed.
 If a student switches to oboe from clarinet, (s)he has a tendency to hold the oboe too close to the body.
 While this position is appropriate for the clarinet, it will cause the bottom lip to pinch off the opening of the oboe reed.
 On the other hand, some students will try to hold the oboe almost parallel to the ground so that they can insert the reed straight into the mouth.
 Besides looking silly, this position will sometimes put too much pressure on the TOP blade of the reed.
 Some players will just tilt the oboe-- AND THE HEAD-- down to correct the angle, but this constricts the air passage in the throat.